“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “I hope not.
 This is a pretty sadistic and cruel way to hide whatever is in there.
 The other people didn’t get any say on the matter, it seems like...”
 Varhi grunted.
 “Either way, I would bet the person who wrote that was probably the foreman or something.
 A foreman would have the key to the gates, which means…”

 Varhi sighed, looking down at his bare torso for a moment, then at his bruise.
 He attempted to get up, then grimaced hard, his mouth opening and his body stiffening in a silent scream.
 He managed to hold off from crying out, clenching his eyes shut and grinding his teeth together for a moment.
-“O-Okay… I—I call uncle… I need some help…” Varhi admitted, his voice higher pitched and immensly strained as he spoke through his pain.
+“O-Okay… I—I call uncle… I need some help…” Varhi admitted, his voice higher pitched and immensely strained as he spoke through his pain.
 “Cyial, give me the crystal—”

 Cyial rolled his eyes at him, then examined the bruise.
 Varhi looked down as did Nayleen and Sairek who positioned themselves over to examine it.
-They could see in real time the swelling of the bruise began to fade away quite rapidly.
+They could see in real time as the swelling of the bruise began to fade away quite rapidly.

 “Aw man, it didn’t even heal all the way.”
 Varhi pouted after the effects seemed to have stopped completely.